-Code Case Number Table 2 Conditionally Acceptable OM Code Cases Title/Condition OMN-12 (2012 Edition) (cont'd) Alternative Requirements for Inservice Testing Using Risk Insights for Pneumatically and Hydraulically Operated Valve Assemblies in Light-Water Reactor Power Plants (OM-Code 1998, Subsection ISTC) (7) Paragraph 5.4, "Evaluations," of OMN-12, specifies evaluations to be performed of pneumatically and hydraulically operated valve assemblies categorized as low safety significant within the scope of the Code Case.
+Code Case Table 2 Number Conditionally Acceptable OM Code Cases Title/Condition (7) Paragraph 5.4, "Evaluations," of OMN-12, specifies evaluations to be performed of pneumatically and hydraulically operated valve assemblies categorized as low safety significant within the scope of the Code Case.
 Initial and periodic diagnostic testing must performed to establish and verify the setpoints of these valve assemblies to ensure that they are capable of performing their design-basis safety functions.
 Methods for testing and establishing test frequencies may be less rigorous than applied to high risk significant valve assemblies.
 (8) Paragraph 5.6, "Corrective Action," of OMN-12 specifies that corrective action must be initiated if the parameters monitored and evaluated for pneumatically and hydraulically operated valve assemblies categorized as low safety significant within the scope of the code case do not meet the established criteria.
 Further, if the valve assembly does not satisfy its acceptance criteria, the operability of the valve assembly must be evaluated.
 Note 1: Applicants and licensees are cautioned that, when implementing OMN-12, the benefits of performing a particular test should be balanced against the potential adverse effects placed on the valves or systems caused by this testing.
 Note 2: Paragraph 3.1 of OMN-12 states that "Valve assemblies shall be classified as either high safety significant or low safety significant in accordance with Code Case OMN-3."
 This note as well as Note 2 to OMN-4 has been added to ensure the consistent consideration of risk insights.
-Note 3: The conditions are identical to those imposed on OMN-12 (2004 Edition) in Revision 1 to Regulatory Guide 1.192.
-OMN-16 Use of A Pump Curve for Testing Revision 1 (2012 Edition) Figure 1 was inadvertently omitted from OMN-16, Revision 1, in the 2012 Edition of the OM Code.
-This Code Case is approved for use provided it is supplemented with Figure 1 of OMN-16 that is in the 2006 Addendum of the OM Code.
-Note: OMN-16, 2006 Addenda, was unconditionally approved in Rev. 1 of RG 1.192.
-OMN-18 (2012 Edition) Alternate Testing Requirements for Pumps Tested Quarterly Within ±20% of Design Flow The upper end values of the Group A Test Acceptable Ranges for flow and differential pressure (or, discharge pressure) must be $1.06Q_r$ and $1.06\Delta P_r$ (or $1.06P_r$), respectively, as applicable to the pump type.
-The high values of the Required Action Ranges for flow and differential pressure (or discharge pressure) must be $>1.06Q_r$ and $>1.06\Delta P_r$ (or $1.06P_r$), respectively, as applicable to the pump type.

-Code Case Number Table 2 Conditionally Acceptable OM Code Cases Title/Condition OMN-19 Alternative Upper Limit for the Comprehensive Pump Test (2012 Edition) Applicants or licensees who use this Code Case must implement a pump periodic verification test program.
+Note 3: The conditions are identical to those imposed on OMN-12 (2012 Edition) in Revision 2 to Regulatory Guide 1.192.
+OMN-18 Alternate Testing Requirements for Pumps Tested Quarterly Within $\pm 20\%$ of Design Flow (2017 Edition) The upper end values of the Group A Test Acceptable Ranges for flow and differential pressure (or, discharge pressure) must be $1.06Q_r$ and $1.06\Delta P_r$ (or $1.06P_r$ ), respectively, as applicable to the pump type.
+The high values of the Required Action Ranges for flow and differential pressure (or discharge pressure) must be $>1.06Q_r$ and $>1.06\Delta P_r$ (or $1.06P_r$ ), respectively, as applicable to the pump type.
+Note 1: The conditions are identical to those imposed on OMN-18 (2012 Edition) in Revision 2 to Regulatory Guide 1.192.
+OMN-19 Alternative Upper Limit for the Comprehensive Pump Test (2017 Edition) Applicants or licensees who use this Code Case must implement a pump periodic verification test program.
 A pump periodic verification test is defined as a test that verifies a pump can meet the required (differential or discharge) pressure as applicable, at its highest design basis accident flow rate.
-The applicant or licensee must: (a) Identify those certain applicable pumps with specific design basis accident flow rates in the applicant's or licensee's credited safety analysis (e.g., technical specifications, technical requirements program, or updated safety analysis report) for inclusion in this program. (b) Perform the pump periodic verification test at least once every two years. (c) Determine whether the pump periodic verification test is required before declaring the pump operable following replacement, repair, or maintenance on the pump. (d) Declare the pump inoperable if the pump periodic verification test flow rate and associated differential pressure (or discharge pressure for positive displacement pumps) cannot be achieved. (e) Maintain the necessary records for the pump periodic verification tests, including the applicable test parameters (e.g., flow rate and associated differential pressure, or flow rate and associated discharge pressure, and speed for variable speed pumps) and their basis. (f) Account for the pump periodic verification test instrument accuracies in the test acceptance criteria.
-The applicant or licensee need not perform a pump periodic verification test if the design basis accident flow rate in the applicant's or licensee's safety analysis is bounded by the comprehensive pump test or Group A test.
+The applicant or licensee must: (a) Identify those certain applicable pumps with specific design basis accident flow rates in the applicant's or licensee's credited safety analysis (e.g., technical specifications, technical requirements program, or updated safety analysis report) for inclusion in this program. (b) Perform the pump periodic verification test at least once every two years.
+7 (c) Determine whether the pump periodic verification test is required before declaring the pump operable following replacement, repair, or maintenance on the pump. (d) Declare the pump inoperable if the pump periodic verification test flow rate and associated differential pressure (or discharge pressure for positive displacement pumps) cannot be achieved. (e) Maintain the necessary records for the pump periodic verification tests, including the applicable test parameters (e.g., flow rate and associated differential pressure, or flow rate and associated discharge pressure, and speed for variable speed pumps) and their basis.